DanielSBBD/noop/README.md

 ### <u>Infrastructure Discovery Agent</u>

 - [MVP] Create a summary of the infrastructure in an account that can be referenced by other agents
+- [Stretch] Have an automatic trigger to run this when first deployed
+- [Stretch] Invoke this agent on a schedule

 ### <u>Alert Agent</u>